Wendy S. Tajima

 This is a pilot program funded by a grant from the House of Rest.

-Twila became a member of the presbytery staff in July of 2001 when she was hired as Secretary and is now our Associate Stated Clerk and Administrator.
-She has a wide variety of responsibilities.
+Twila became a member of the presbytery staff in July of 2001 when she was hired as Secretary and has also served as our Associate Stated Clerk and Administrator, where she had a wide variety of responsibilities.